realmbgl/kudo-tutorial/unit3/README.md

 └── myes-upgrade-521226614 (created 17s ago)
 ```

-Lets see whether the myes pods use the newer `elastic container image`, you should see that version `7.2.0` is used after the upgrade.
+Lets see whether the myes pods use the newer `elasticsearch container image`, you should see that version `7.2.0` is used after the upgrade.

 ```
 kubectl get pod myes-node-0 -o yaml | grep "docker.io/library/elasticsearch:"